kazupon/textlint-rule-no-pair/README.md

-# textlint-rule-no-bracket
+# textlint-rule-no-pair

-textlint rule for no bracket
+textlint rule for no pair

 ## 📖 Rule Details